fvlgnn/timbrapp-extension/README.md

 #### 1a.
 Developer Mode

 1.  **Download the extension:**
-    *   Download the latest version from the official [TimbrApp Extension](https://www.google.com/search?q=https://github.com/fvlgnn/timbrapp-extension/releases/latest) repository.
+    *   Download the latest version of [TimbrApp Extension](https://www.google.com/search?q=https://github.com/fvlgnn/timbrapp-extension/releases/latest) from the GitHub repository.
     *   Unzip the file to a folder that you will not delete or move later (e.g., `~/Documents/timbrapp-extension`).

 2.  **Enable developer mode:**